cocos/cocos-docs/en/shader/advanced-shader/skin.md

 # Skin material

-In the game skin if the use of ordinary BRDF material is often not enough red and transparent performance, because the real skin structure is more complex, we need to refer to Separable Subsurface Scattering separable subsurface scattering, restore the skin SSS effect, and make the performance level more rich.
+In the game skin, if the use of ordinary BRDF material is often not enough red and transparent performance because the real skin structure is more complex, we need to refer to subsurface scattering, restore the skin SSS effect, and make the performance level more rich.

 ## Use of skin material

-1. To use skin material, you need to turn on custom pipeline.
-For detailed steps, please refer to[Custom rendering of pipelines](../../render-pipeline/custom-pipeline.md#feature-enable).
+1. To use skin material, you need to turn on the custom pipeline.
+For detailed steps, please refer to [Custom rendering of pipelines](../../render-pipeline/custom-pipeline.md#feature-enable).

 2. Using skin materials requires some additional macro definition configuration.
-Check **Project Settings** in **Projects**, then click on the **Macro Configurations** side option in **Engine Manager**.
+Open the **Project Settings** panel by clicking on the **Project** menu, and navigate to the **Macro Configurations** page.

     - Check the **ENABLE_FLOAT_OUTPUT** option.
 If unchecked, the engine will also automatically detect if a skin material is available each time it starts and change this option to guarantee the correct effect, but a warning message will be generated.